What I offer: Events, courses, coaching, and a university partnerships training program

 - guidance on the principles of good writing and of successful habit change

 - more extensive tuition on mindfulness, body awareness, posture, and stretching

-- admin sessions in which time is carved out for all the little things that otherwise don’t get done or interfere with longer-term writing projects
+- admin sessions in which we apply appropriate principles and structures to approaching all the little things that otherwise don’t get done, create stress, and interfere with longer-term writing projects

 - computer hygiene sessions to guide participants in cleaning up their virtual work environment

 - work-sharing sessions for participants to present their work in progress, in a range of formats depending on purpose (from how to give a good presentation to overcoming obstacles in thinking or writing)

 - career-focused sessions to encourage clear and imaginative thought and planning about next steps

 - structured follow-up to support learning and goal-setting for lasting habit change.